DigitalState/Platform/platform/documentation/lab/index.md

 Configure the Ansible lab environment:

-> The lab environment uses the Ansible inventory file found [here](/sdk/ansible/env/lab/inventory.yml) for its configurations.
+> The lab environment uses the Ansible inventory file found [here](/platform/ansible/env/lab/inventory.yml) for its configurations.

-The [encryption.secret](https://github.com/DigitalState/Sdk/blob/master/sdk/ansible/env/lab/inventory.yml#L13) config needs to be set to a random, unique and secret 32 characters string.
+The [encryption.secret](https://github.com/DigitalState/Platform/blob/master/platform/ansible/env/lab/inventory.yml#L13) config needs to be set to a random, unique and secret 32 characters string.

-The [jwt.key_pass_phrase](https://github.com/DigitalState/Sdk/blob/master/sdk/ansible/env/lab/inventory.yml#L17) config needs to be set to the jwt key pass phrase defined at step #5.
+The [jwt.key_pass_phrase](https://github.com/DigitalState/Platform/blob/master/platform/ansible/env/lab/inventory.yml#L17) config needs to be set to the jwt key pass phrase defined at step #5.

-The [directory](https://github.com/DigitalState/Sdk/blob/master/sdk/ansible/env/lab/inventory.yml#L9) config needs to be set to the absolute path of the sdk `app` directory.
+The [directory](https://github.com/DigitalState/Platform/blob/master/platform/ansible/env/lab/inventory.yml#L9) config needs to be set to the absolute path of the platform `app` directory.
 The value will vary depending on your local machine's operating system:

 **Windows**

 Under Docker for Windows with Hyper-V, the value should be equal to the Hyper-V mounted directory path.
-For example, if you have put the sdk repository at `C:\Users\Demo\Sdk`, then the directory config value should be `/c/Users/Demo/Sdk/app`.
+For example, if you have put the platform repository at `C:\Users\Demo\Platform`, then the directory config value should be `/c/Users/Demo/Platform/app`.

 **Mac**

 Under Docker for Mac, the value should simply be equal to the normal directory path, as long as you have shared the local `/Users` directory with the virtual machine.
-For example, if you have put the sdk repository at `/Users/demo/sdk`, then the directory config value should be `/Users/demo/sdk/app`.
+For example, if you have put the platform repository at `/Users/demo/platform`, then the directory config value should be `/Users/demo/platform/app`.

 **Linux**

 Under operating systems that supports Docker natively, the value should simply be equal to the normal directory path.
-For example, if you have put the sdk repository at `/home/demo/sdk`, then the directory config value should be `/home/demo/sdk/app`.
+For example, if you have put the platform repository at `/home/demo/platform`, then the directory config value should be `/home/demo/platform/app`.

 ### 7. Add DNS entries to your host file